Emilio Nava

-Emilio Nava (born 2 December 2001) is an American professional tennis player.
-Nava has a career-high ATP singles ranking of No. 173 achieved on 19 September 2022.
-He reached two finals of the Boys' Singles Grand Slam tournaments, losing to Lorenzo Musetti in the 2019 Australian Open and to Jonáš Forejtek in the 2019 US Open.
+Emilio Nava (born December 2, 2001) is an American professional tennis player.
+He has a career-high ATP singles ranking of No. 88 achieved on 10 November 2025 and a doubles ranking of No. 187 achieved on 28 October 2024.

 Early life and background

-Nava is the son of Olympic sprinter Eduardo Nava and professional tennis player Xóchitl Escobedo, both of whom are originally from Mexico.
-He is also the cousin of fellow pro tennis player Ernesto Escobedo.
-His brother, Eduardo Nava also is a professional tennis player who played college tennis at TCU and Wake Forest University.
+Nava is the son of Olympic sprinter Eduardo Nava and professional tennis player Maria Xóchitl Escobedo, both of whom are originally from Mexico.
+He is also the cousin of former professional tennis player Ernesto Escobedo.
+His brother, Eduardo Nava is also a professional tennis player who played college tennis at TCU and Wake Forest University.

 Professional career

-2019: ATP main draw debut
+2019–2021: ATP, Masters and Grand Slam debuts

+Nava reached two Grand Slam Boys' finals at the 2019 Australian Open and at the 2019 US Open.

 Nava made his ATP main draw debut at the 2019 Abierto Mexicano Telcel after receiving a wildcard into the singles main draw.
 He lost to Mackenzie McDonald in the first round.

-2021: Masters 1000, Grand Slam and top 350 debuts

 At the 2021 Miami Open, Nava qualified for the main draw to make his debut at ATP Masters 1000 level but lost in the first round to Lloyd Harris.

-Nava made his grand slam debut at the 2021 US Open after being given a wildcard for the singles main draw.
+Nava made his Grand Slam debut at the 2021 US Open after being given a wildcard for the singles main draw.
 He lost to Lorenzo Musetti in the first round.

-2022: Maiden Challenger title
+2022: First Challenger title & Major win, top 200

-At the 2022 Shymkent Challenger, Nava won his first challenger title after defeating Sebastian Fanselow in the final.
+At the 2022 Shymkent Challenger, Nava won his first Challenger title after defeating Sebastian Fanselow in the final.

+At the US Open as a wildcard, he defeated John Millman in the first round for his first win at a Major event.

+2023: First Masters win, French Open debut, top 150

+Ranked No. 182, he received a wildcard for the main draw of the 2023 Miami Open for a consecutive year, recording his first Masters 1000 win over John Isner in straight sets with two tiebreaks.
+He lost to Taylor Fritz in 58 minutes.

+He also received a wildcard for the Masters in Madrid.

+He made his main draw debut at the 2023 French Open as a qualifier, losing to Roberto Carballés Baena.
+He won the Challenger title in Modena and moved to a new career-high ranking of No. 168 on 3 July 2023.

+He qualified for the 2023 US Open but lost to fifth seed and former US Open finalist Casper Ruud.